 The CVap Holding Cabinet HA4522 combines large capacity with superior food temperature and texture control.
 Our most popular model, the 22 cu. ft (.66 cu.
 M) holding capacity is well suited for schools, hospitals, and any other high volume operation.
 Fourteen adjustable universal wire rack supports hold 14 sheet pans or 28 steam table pans.
 The A-Series electronic differential control precisely controls both food temperature and food texture.
 A built in fan provides precise and consistent temperature management.
 Sits on 3″ (76mm) casters for ease of mobility.
 A vital tool in any high-volume kitchen.

 The CVap Hold & Serve Drawer HBK5D1 features superior food temperature and food texture control, as well as an 8-channel timer to facilitate tracking of multiple menu items.
-This one-drawer, wide model features 1/2″ (13mm) feet and can accommodate pans up to 6″ deep.
-Built-in fan ensures an even temperature throughout the drawer.
+This one drawer, wide model is 1/2″ (13mm) feet in size and can accommodate pans up to 6″ deep.
+Built in fan ensures an even temperature throughout the drawer.

 The CVap Hold & Serve Drawer HBB5N2 is easy to use and delivers superior food temperature and food texture control.
 Ideal for any operation where space is limited, this model offers a larger holding capacity than our HBB5N1 model, in the same footprint.
 This narrow, two-drawer model features 1/2″ (13mm) feet, and will hold two steam table pans or four half steam table pans.
 Built-in fan ensures an even temperature throughout the drawer.
 The electronic differential control provides the dual control of air and vapor temperature that made CVap technology famous.

 The CVap Hold & Serve Drawer HBB0N2 is easy to use and delivers superior food temperature and food texture control.
 It is ideal for kiosks, QSRs, or any operation where space is limited, but food quality is important.
-This narrow, two-drawer model features 1/2″ (13mm) feet, and will hold two steam table pans or four half steam table pans.
-The differential push button control is easy to use and provides the dual control of air and vapor temperature that made CVap technology famous.
+This narrow, two drawer model is 1/2″ (13mm) feet in size and will hold two steam table pans or four half steam table pans.
+The differential push button control is easy for the operator to use and provides the dual control of air and vapor temperature that made CVap technology famous.

 The CVap Hold & Serve Drawer HBB5D2 is easy to use and delivers superior food temperature and food texture control.
 Ideal for QSRs, kiosks, or any operation where space is limited but food quality is important.
-This wide, 2-drawer model features 1/2″ (13mm) feet, and will hold two steam table pans or four half steam table pans.
-Built-in fan ensures an even temperature throughout the drawer.
+This wide, two drawer model is 1/2″ (13mm) feet in size and will hold two steam table pans or four half steam table pans.
+Built in fan ensures an even temperature throughout the drawer.
 The electronic differential control provides the dual control of air and vapor temperature that made CVap technology famous.

 The CVap Hold & Serve Drawer HBB0D2 is easy to use and delivers superior food temperature and food texture control.
 Ideal for QSRs, kiosks or any operation where space is limited but food quality is important.
-This wide, 2-drawer model features 1/2″ (13mm) feet, and will hold two steam table pans or four half steam table pans.
+This wide, two drawer model is 1/2″ (13mm) feet in size and will hold two steam table pans or four half steam table pans.
 The differential push button control is easy for the operator to use and provides the dual control of air and vapor temperature that made CVap technology famous.

 The CVap Holding Cabinet HA4022 gives you substantial capacity at a lower price than our flagship cabinets.
 Like other CVap holding cabinets, the HA4022 offers superior food temperature and texture control.
 At 22 cu. ft (.66 cu.
 M) holding capacity, it is well suited for schools, hospitals, and any other high volume operation.
 Fourteen adjustable universal wire rack supports hold 14 sheet pans or 28 steam table pans.
 The A-Series electronic differential control precisely controls both food temperature and food texture.
 Sits on 3″ (76mm) casters for ease of mobility.